jpedro/jpedro.github.io/self-hosting.md

 ### Todos

-- [ ] Based on the `CNAME` file or some other configuration, rensure the required TLS certificates exist and, of course, get attached to the correct kubernetes Ingress.
+- [ ] Based on the `CNAME` file or some other configuration, rensure the required TLS certificates exist and get attached to the correct kubernetes Ingress.

 ## Replacing heroku addons